AjayAlluri/sapling/plan.md

 ## Overview

 Build an emotional journal app that visualizes emotions as a growing 3D tree using Claude AI for sentiment analysis.
 Implementation will proceed in phases with commits after each major feature completion.
+The project is intentionally local-first—no deployment targets or hosting steps are required, so every phase focuses on getting the app running smoothly on your machine.

 ## Phase Breakdown